pgailinas/videoqa-representation-comparison/docs/index.md

 This project investigates self-supervised autoencoder learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset, pretrained CLIP representations, and the Qwen2-VL-7B multimodal foundation model.

 The project compares three complementary approaches to VideoQA.
 The first establishes a baseline using Qwen2-VL and the original NExT-QA videos.
-The second evaluates pretrained CLIP video embeddings, while the third investigates whether compact video representations learned through self-supervised autoencoder training can provide comparable downstream VideoQA performance.
+The second evaluates pretrained CLIP video embeddings together with shared CLIP text embeddings, while the third investigates whether compact video representations learned through self-supervised autoencoder training can provide comparable downstream VideoQA performance.

 To enable a controlled comparison, both representation-based approaches use a common set of CLIP text embeddings for the questions and answer choices together with the same downstream VideoQA classifier.
 This experimental design isolates the impact of the video representation while minimizing differences introduced by the inference architecture.